Tribow/CompetitiveServer/README.md

 # Setup
 If you're already familiar with the setup of the Distance-Server then that's great!
 If you don't then <a href=https://github.com/Corecii/Distance-Server>you really should go here before you do anything with this plugin.</a>

-Download the latest zip file in the releases page. <br />
+Download the latest zip file in the releases page.
+(If you're using Linux or Windows download the respective zip file) <br />
 The `Glicko2Rankings.dll` should be moved into the `Plugins` folder within your `DistanceServer` directory. <br />
 Add the `Glicko2Rankings.dll` directory to the `Server.json` located in the `config` folder. <br />
 The `0WorkshopSearch.dll` should be moved in the same place, replace the one that is there with this one. <br />
 `BasicAutoServer.json` should be moved into the `config` folder within your `DistanceServer` directory.
 Replace the json that is in there already if needed.
 You will need to edit this file to your own preferences, but what is already written is preferred.
 There should not be anything in the `Workshop` section of the json.
 The Glicko2Rankings plugin will find the competitive levels on its own.
 If you don't understand what you're doing, see Corecii's <a href=https://github.com/Corecii/Distance-Server/blob/master/PLUGINS.md>PLUGINS.md</a> for configuration explanations.

+Everything in the `DatabaseHandler` folder in the zip file should be moved into the `DistanceServer` directory.
+Those files need to be in the same location as the DistanceServer application itself

 In your `Server.json` in the `config` folder, you should remove the `VoteCommands.dll` directory.<br />
 Why? <br />